 Editor’s note: Even though there was no crime committed, we chose to not disclose the subject’s name due to his disturbing behavior.
 Unless a suspect is at large, we never state a shooter’s name to avoid giving them more media attention and notoriety.
-You can learn more about this phenomena from the “Don’t Name Them” campaign.
+You can learn more about this phenomenon from the “Don’t Name Them” campaign.

 Last month, Syracuse University averted a potential school shooting, thanks to the vigilance of the local community: From a gun store owner, maintenance worker, friends, to local and federal law enforcement.

-A 22 year-old student from China was attending Syracuse University on a student visa.
+A 22-year-old student from China was attending Syracuse University on a student visa.
 In March, he displayed suspicious behavior that led to an investigation by authorities.

 It began on March 12th when a gun store owner in Nelson, New York, Mr. John Laubscher, was assisting this student.
 Laubscher was not unfamiliar with SU students-many came to his shop to purchase archery equipment and hunting rifles.
 Foreign students can purchase firearms with a valid hunting license.
 This student had just received his hunting license and asked Mr. Laubscher about purchasing an AR-15 rifle.
-Laubscher said that type of rifle is not available in New York, so the student began to look at high capacity shotguns.
+Laubscher said that the type of rifle is not available in New York, so the student began to look at high capacity shotguns.

-He immediately became suspicious of the student, since those type of firearms are not typically used for hunting at that time of year.
+He immediately became suspicious of the student, since those type of firearms is not typically used for hunting at that time of year.
 He said he wasn’t sure what gun to purchase, but was going to learn through a class at SU.
 As a SU alum, Laubscher knew full well there was not a high-capacity firearms class there.
 The store owner refused to sell him any weapons.
 Once he left the store, Laubscher contacted the police to report the incident, noting his license plate number as the student sat in his car.